TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource.rst

       stripProfile-command which shrinks the generated thumbnails.
 See the Install Tool for options and details.

-      If :ts:`processor_stripColorProfileByDefault` is set in the
+      If :typoscript:`processor_stripColorProfileByDefault` is set in the
-      Install Tool, you can deactivate it by setting :ts:`stripProfile=0`.
+      Install Tool, you can deactivate it by setting :typoscript:`stripProfile=0`.

 :aspect:`Default`
       0